Many publishers are comfortable monetizing their traffic with AdSense and other ad networks in the industry.

 Since Adsense allows advertisers to pay for low impressions, publishers here are limited to making some money on their ad inventory but not a maximum income as they can’t set floor prices for their ad inventory.

-Google AdX (also known as Google Ad Exchange or DoubleClick Ad Exchange) is simply an ad exchange network that brings publishers, advertiser and agencies together.
+Google AdX (also known as Google Ad Exchange or DoubleClick Ad Exchange) is simply an ad exchange network that brings publishers, advertisers and agencies together.

 AdX’s primarily objective is providing real-time biddings, private auctions, and preferred deals which gives publishers the opportunity to make more money as a result of the competition.